Slidytights/Cartoon-pairs-MS2/readme.md

 ### Wireframe mock-ups:

 [Desktop home screen](documentation/wireframes/desktop-home-screen.png)

 [Desktop game screen](documentation/wireframes/desktop-game-screen.png)

 [Desktop score screen](documentation/wireframes/desktop-score-screen.png)

 [Mobile home screen](documentation/wireframes/mobile-home-screen.png)

 [Mobile game screen](documentation/wireframes/mobile-game-screen.png)

 [Mobile score screen](documentation/wireframes/mobile-score-screen.png)

 [Tablet home screen](documentation/wireframes/tablet-home-screen.png)

 [Tablet game screen](documentation/wireframes/tablet-game-screen.png)

 [Tablet score screen](documentation/wireframes/tablet-score-screen.png)

+### Game Feaures

+#### Mobile first design:

+- Nav bar that expands at top to select pages.
+- Hero image.
+- Link to play the game.
+- Rules of the game.
+- Pictures of some of the game cards in a funky design.
+- The top player on the leader board.
+- Footer with links to social media.

+#### Home page:

+- Nav bar with page links.
+- Hero image.
+- Big play Now button.
+- Game cards in a fun art design showing some cards used in the game.
+- Rules of the game.
+- The name of the player on top of the leader board.
+- Footer with links to social sites and copyright.

+#### Game page:

+- Nav bar at top of the screen.
+- Large butoon saying Start Game.
+- The memory card game grid.
+- Timer below game grid.
+- Footer at bottom of screen with links and copyright.

+#### Leader board page:

+- Nav bar with page links.
+- Hero image.
+- Leader board showing top 10 players with fastest time.
+- A sign up button with name and email input.
+- Footer with social links and copyright.